Zebra murders: Arrests

-Just ten days later, on April 28, 1974, Anthony Harris attended a secret meeting with the mayor that the led to the arrests of seven men on May 1, 1974, just six months after the killings began.
+Just ten days later, on April 28, 1974, Anthony Harris attended a secret meeting with the mayor that led to the arrests of seven men on May 1, 1974, just six months after the killings began.
 The men were identified as: J. C. Simon, 29; Larry Green, 22; Manuel Moore, 23; Dwight Stallins, 28; Thomas Manney, 31; Edgar Burton, 22; Clarence Jamison, 27; the last four were released due to lack of evidence.

 It was later reported that Harris, the informant, had actually been in discussions with police prior to meeting with Alioto.
 In the ten hours of interrogation that was taped, he provided names, vehicle descriptions, stash locations inside of vehicles, and the center location where victims were taken for killing and dismemberment.
 As a result of this information, a special 28-man group of black police officers was divided into teams in order to maintain 24-hour surveillance on the named suspects.
 A public reference to this special team was made by Chief Scott on April 23, 1974.
 As an informant to police, Harris was stashed in a hotel and kept under guard.
 Two days later, Mayor Alioto was approached by a lawyer on behalf of Harris, who was motivated by a $30,000 reward.

 Despite this fumble, a meeting attended by the Mayor, Chief Scott, Chief of Inspectors Charles Barca, Lieutenant Charles Ellis, Inspector Gus Coreris, and Prosecutor Walter Giubbini resulted in the decision to move forward with the arrests.

 Search warrants were issued for a Black Self-Help center where Green, Simon, and Moore worked, in Green and Simon's apartment, and in automobiles seized.
 At the center they collected a roll of rope, an axe, bows and arrows, a sickle, a machete, wire, plastic bags, five knives, a small hatchet, a hand saw, and a spear.
 In the apartment, they found two swords with scabbards and rope.

 The statement released by Mayor Alioto, following the arrests, read: